balavigneshwaran-m/qraptor-website/qdocs/Agent_Nodes/Control_Nodes/For_(each)_node/For_(each)_Node.md

 - It **loops through each item**, executing the connected path once per item
 - Each loop runs **sequentially**, not in parallel
 - Each item is handled **individually**
 ---

+## Important Note on Loop Control

+- To use the For Each node effectively, a Break Loop node is required.

+- The loop will continue executing all nodes placed between the For Each node and the Break Loop node, until the entire input array has been traversed.

+- The Break Loop node defines the end of the loop block.

+- Without the Break Loop node, the traversal of the list cannot be properly terminated.

 ## Configuration Details